Philliec459/Semantic-Segmentation-of-Petrographic-Thin-Sections-using-Keras/README.md

 ## Typical Thin Section
-The following image is an example of a typiclal Sandstone Thin Section similar to what we are working with in our training data:
+The following image is an example of a typical Sandstone Thin Section similar to what we are working with in our training data:

 ![Image](5ts.png)